Do Go On - 536 - FedEx Flight 705

 That's good stuff because that's worth a lot.

-It'd be worth more of Bethany and written an aim on it.
+You're worth more of Bethany and written an aim on it.

-Is it a see-through backing bag?
+Is it a see-through vacuum bag?

 No.